Simon the Zealot: Gospel-based traditions

 Yet another tradition says he visited Roman Britain.
-In this account, in his second mission to Britain, he arrived during the first year of Boadicea's rebellion (60 AD).
-He was crucified 10 May 61 AD by the Roman Catus Decianus, at Caistor, modern-day Lincolnshire, Britain.
-According to Caesar Baronius and Hippolytus of Rome, Simon's first arrival in Britain was in the year A.D.44, during the Roman conquest.
+In this account, in his second mission to Britain, he arrived during the year 60, the first of Boadicea's rebellion.
+He was crucified 10 May 61 by the Roman Catus Decianus, at Caistor, modern-day Lincolnshire in England.
+According to Caesar Baronius and Hippolytus of Rome, Simon's first arrival in Britain was in the year 44, during the Roman conquest.
 Nikephoros I of Constantinople writes:

 Another tradition, doubtless inspired by his title "the Zealot", states that he was involved in the First Jewish–Roman War (66–73 AD).